Reviewable/Reviewable/legal/terms.md

 Please note that in order to facilitate resolution of the dispute, We may provide Your contact information to the user or entity that posted the Content that You are reporting; or in the event that You are the alleged infringer and provide a counter-notice, to the user or entity that filed the original claim.
 There may be legal consequences for sending a false or frivolous takedown notice.
 Before sending a takedown request, you must consider legal uses such as fair use and licensed uses.

+Please be aware that if you knowingly materially misrepresent that material or activity on the Website is infringing your copyright, you may be held liable for damages (including costs and attorneys’ fees) under Section 512(f) of the Online Copyright Infringement Liability Limitation Act of the DMCA (17 U.S.C. § 512).

 We will terminate the Accounts of repeat infringers of this policy.

 ## G. Intellectual Property Notice
 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*

 ### 1. Reviewable's Rights to Content
-Reviewable and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
+Reviewable and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service and the entire contents, features and functionality (including but not limited to all information, software, text, displays, images, video and audio, and the design, selection and arrangement thereof) therein.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
 The look and feel of the Website and Service is copyright © Ideanest LLC.
 All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from Reviewable.

 ### 2. Reviewable Trademarks and Logos
+Our name, our logo, and all related names, logos, product and service names, designs and slogans are trademarks of Reviewable or its affiliates or licensors.
 If you’d like to use Reviewable’s trademarks, you must [get in touch with us](mailto:legal@reviewable.io) first to obtain permission.
+All other names, logos, product and service names, designs and slogans on this Website are the trademarks of their respective owners.

 ### 3. License to Reviewable Policies
 This Agreement is licensed under this [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## H. Reviewable Additional Product Terms
-**Short version:** *You need to follow certain specific terms and conditions for Reviewable's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.*
+**Short version:** *You need to follow certain specific terms and conditions for Reviewable's various features and products, and you agree to the Reviewable Additional Product Terms when you agree to this Agreement.*

 Some Service features may be subject to additional terms specific to that feature or product as set forth in the Reviewable Additional Product Terms.
 By accessing or using the Services, you also agree to the [Reviewable Additional Product Terms](additional_product_terms.md).